zerok-ai/zk-operator/README.md

 1. To create a new build and install the controller on the cluster.
 ```
-./buildAndInstall.sh
+./buildAndInstall.sh build
 ```

 ### Running on the cluster
-1. Install the operator on a running cluster.
+1. Install the operator on a running cluster with out rebuild.

 ```
-./install.sh
+./buildAndInstall.sh
 ```

 2. Build and push your image.
 The variables for creating the file are present in the Makefile.